 During the lease term in Baileys Crossroads

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Baileys Crossroads, the tenant must allow us to enter the rental home.
-Some good reasons to come into rental are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Baileys Crossroads, the renter must allow us to enter the rental.
+Some valid reasons to access rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Baileys Crossroads.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental property.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Baileys Crossroads.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference